 All of my food and accommodation would be free in exchange with helping around the house, gardening, and daily tutoring sessions with each member of the family.

-Their home was perched on the side of a steep hill covered in rich trees and wild poppies.
-Their huge garden was brimming with fruit trees, which we would regularly pick to bake lemon cakes and make olive oil to cook with, and we would eat outside at the table every night and watch the sunset over the sea and the lighthouse flicker on the edge of Portofino.
+Their pale-yellow home was perched on the side of a steep hill covered in rich greenery and wild poppies, overlooking the mouth to the Ligurian sea.
+Their huge garden was brimming with fruit trees, which we would regularly pick to bake lemon cakes and make olive oil with, and every evening, we would eat outside together and watch the lighthouse flicker at the tip of Portofino.

 I had the freedom to develop my own routine within the boundaries of their household rules.
-I maintained a close relationship with each member of the family, adapting myself to their interests to develop our conversations and furthermore develop their English; the youngest son and I would bake, the eldest and I would garden, the father and I would watch documentaries, and the mother and I would cook together and drink sangria on the patio in the evenings.
+I maintained a close relationship with each member of the family, adapting myself to their interests to navigate our conversations and develop their English speaking skills.
+The youngest son and I would bake, the eldest and I would garden, the father and I would watch documentaries, and the mother and I would cook together and drink sangria on the patio in the evenings.

-“We want you to feel like a daughter and a sister in our home,” they told me, and would consistently check that I felt comfortable at all times— and I did.
+“We want you to feel like a daughter and a sister in our home,” they would tell me, and consistently checked that I felt comfortable at all times- and I did.
 The kitchen was permanently stocked with my favourite foods for when I felt homesick, I was introduced to every family friend, and I would be the focal point of every conversation at dinner time.
-They would listen closely to my stories about my childhood and my favourite things, before sharing their own life stories and educating me on Italian history; the origins of pizza, politics, and all of the ancient landmarks up and down the country.
+They would listen closely to my stories about my childhood, my future plans, and my favourite things, before sharing their own stories and educating me on Italian history: the origins of pizza, the nuances of the country’s politics, and all of the ancient landmarks up and down the country.

 Volunteering abroad was a way for me to see different angles of a new country that I wouldn’t have been able to access had I just visited for a weekend

 I had two days off a week where I was encouraged to travel as much as I could.
-I was sent on my way with recommendations of restaurants, galleries, and shops, and bounced between Pisa, Genoa, Florence, Milan, Lake Como, Crema, Cinque Terre, Tuscany, and a collection of small towns inbetween.
+I was sent on my way with scribbled recommendations of restaurants, galleries, and shops, and bounced between Pisa, Genoa, Florence, Milan, Lake Como, Crema, Cinque Terre, Tuscany, and a collection of small towns in between.

 I learnt the significance of immersing yourself into a different culture.
 Volunteering abroad was a way for me to see different angles of a new country that I wouldn’t have been able to access had I just visited for a weekend.
 I haven’t seen the Colosseum or the Trevi Fountain (yet!), but I have been to Sunday services in tiny churches on the Ligurian coastline, drank wine and played cards with hostel mates on a terrace beside Brunelleschi’s Dome, and ridden on a bus through the Carrara Quarries where Michelangelo chipped away the marble that would later become the sculpture of David.
-I learnt how to bond with others through food and the importance of sharing a meal together, aswell as how to carry basic Italian conversations.
+I learnt how to bond with others through food and the importance of sharing a meal together, as well as how to carry basic Italian conversations, and how immersion offers a depth of understanding that no language tutoring app can replicate.